shah/vscode-team/README.md

 # Visual Studio Code Team utilities

 This repo contains common Visual Studio Code and similar IDE reusable artifacts to automatically setup sandbox engineering environments for a variety of project types.

 ## Deno

 This library requires Deno.
 The following instructions assume Deno is installed.

-You should the following to your shell:
+To make calling these scripts more convenient, you should add the following to your shell:

 ```bash
 # Get the latest version of the module(s)